Learning Causally Disentangled Representations via the Principle of Independent Causal Mechanisms: Preliminaries

 \end{definition}

-If two different choices of model parameter $\theta$ and $\hat{\theta}$ lead to the same marginal density $p_{\theta}(x)$, this implies that they are equal and $p_{\theta}(x,z)= p_{\hat{\theta}}(x,z)$, $p_{\theta}(z)= p_{\hat{\theta}}(z)$, and $p_{\theta}(z|x)= p_{\hat{\theta}}(z|x)$.
-However, \cite{pmlr-v108-khemakhem20a} showed that it is impossible to achieve marginal density equivalence $p_{\theta}(x) = p_{\hat{\theta}}(x)$ with an unconditional prior $p_{\theta}(z)$.
-Since the VAE is unidentifiable without some form of additional restriction on the function class of the mixing function or auxiliary information, \cite{pmlr-v108-khemakhem20a} proposed a theory of identifiability using a conditionally factorial prior.
-In iVAE \cite{pmlr-v108-khemakhem20a}, each factor $z_i$ is assumed to have a univariate exponential family distribution given the conditioning variable $u$, where a function $\lam$ determines the natural parameters of the distribution.
-The general PDF of the conditional distribution proposed by \cite{pmlr-v108-khemakhem20a} is defined as follows:
+If two different choices of model parameter $\theta$ and $\hat{\theta}$ lead to the same marginal density $p_{\theta}(x)$, then they must be equal and this implies that $p_{\theta}(x,z)= p_{\hat{\theta}}(x,z)$, $p_{\theta}(z)= p_{\hat{\theta}}(z)$, and $p_{\theta}(z|x)= p_{\hat{\theta}}(z|x)$.
+However, recent work showed that it is impossible to achieve marginal density equivalence $p_{\theta}(x) = p_{\hat{\theta}}(x)$ with an unconditional prior $p_{\theta}(z)$ \cite{pmlr-v108-khemakhem20a}.
+Since the VAE is unidentifiable without some form of additional restriction on the function class of the mixing function or auxiliary information, the identifiable VAE (iVAE) was proposed to utilize auxiliary information in the form of a conditionally factorial prior for identifiability guarantees \cite{pmlr-v108-khemakhem20a}.
+In iVAE, each factor $z_i$ is assumed to have a univariate exponential family distribution (due to their universal approximation capabilities) given the conditioning variable $u$, where a function $\lam$ determines the natural parameters of the distribution.
+The general PDF of the conditional distribution is defined as follows:

 where $h_i(z_i)$ is the base measure, $\T_i: \mathcal{Z} \to \mathbb{R}^k$ and $\T_i = (T_{i, 1}, \dots, T_{i, k})$ are the sufficient statistics, $\lam_i(u) = (\lambda_{i, 1}(u), \dots, \lambda_{i, k}(u))$ are the corresponding natural parameters, $k$ is the dimension of each sufficient statistic, and the remaining term $\psi_i(u)$ acts as a normalizing constant.
 A prior conditioned on auxiliary information $u$ can guarantee that the joint densities $p_{\theta}(x, z) = p_{\hat{\theta}}(x, z)$ are equivalent up to some equivalence class.
 The following two definitions describe the conditions necessary to achieve the identifiability of a learned model up to linear transformation and block permutation indeterminacies, respectively.